andreamussap/everypillreminder/docs/medicines.md

 **3.** Select the *type* of medicine from the list. `Required`

-You can choose one of these options: Capsule, Cream, Drops, Gel/ Lotion, Inhaler, Injection, Powder, Mounthwash, Spray, Syrup, Tablet, Suppository, Other.
+You can choose one of these options: Capsule, Cream, Drops, Gel/ Lotion, Inhaler, Injection, Powder, Mouthwash, Spray, Syrup, Tablet, Suppository, Other.

 > After selecting the med type, note that its image is changed.